OCR-D/spec/mets.md

 ### 4.2 `@MIMETYPE` syntax

-Every `<mets:file>` representing a PAGE document MUST have its `MIMETYPE` attribute set to `application/vnd.prima.page+xml`.
+Every `mets:file` element representing a PAGE file MUST have its `MIMETYPE` attribute set to `application/vnd.prima.page+xml`.

 ## 5) Grouping files by page `mets:structMap`

 <a id="grouping-files-by-page"/>
 ### 5.1 Grouping files by page

-Every METS file MUST have exactly one physical map that contains a single `mets:div[@TYPE="physSequence"]` which in turn must contain a `mets:div[@TYPE="page"]` for every page in the work.
+The METS file MUST have exactly one physical map that contains a single `mets:div[@TYPE="physSequence"]` which in turn must contain a `mets:div[@TYPE="page"]` for every page in the work.